 DHCS is the state agency responsible for administering Medi-Cal.
-Using the CMS Medicaid Information Technology Architecture (MITA) Framework as the foundation, DHCS has defined California's Medicaid Enterprise System (MES) as the business processes that support the administration of Medi-Cal and other DHCS programs.
+Using the CMS Medicaid Information Technology Architecture (MITA) Framework as the foundation, DHCS has defined California's Medicaid Enterprise System (MES) as the business processes that

-57 CDPH, Health Information Exchange Gateway.
+74 CDPH, Health Information Exchange Gateway.
 Accessed on: April 25, 2018.